 “You ate yours,” she said, “now stay away from mine.”

-We had bought a bag of tart cherries at The Big Box Store and already, I had wolfed down my half.
+We bought a bag of tart cherries at The Big Box Store and I already wolfed down my half.

 Then I ate half of what remained.

 It is when my wife put her foot down – resulting in a bowl of cherries being left on the counter all week.

 “Don’t even think about eating them,” she told me.

 Every time I passed by, I was forced to wrestle with my conscience and all too many times my conscience lost and I filched a few.
 Now the few were adding up to a noticeable dent.

 She said she was letting them ripen – but I don’t believe that.
 Granted the cherries were tart when we bought them but I know my wife and I suspect deeper motives.

 Love is never a constant.
 It ebbs and flows and from time to time we are compelled to take its measure.
 But this test was unfair.
 I love her a lot – but do I love her more than cherries?
 This I do not even know.